All Guides About Start Here

 Low competition 3 weeks $29/mo

-AI changelog writer for solo developers
+AI update-notes writer for solo developers

 Low competition 4 weeks $19–$29/mo

-One-click FAQ generator from docs
+One-click FAQ builder from your help docs

 Low competition 3 weeks $19–$39/mo

-Reddit mention alerter with sentiment
+Reddit mention watcher with positive/negative labels

 Low competition 3 weeks $19–$29/mo